thebustalab/thebustalab.github.io/integrated_bioanalytics/notes/networks_chapter_notes.md

    or introduced by demonstration only.
 5. **Does the chapter need a helper function** for degree/components, or is base R plus `igraph` enough? (`table(c(edges$from, edges$to))` gives degree in one line.)

+## Part 2 data blocker (raised 2026-08-27) — the one thing standing between the stub and a finished chapter

+Part 2's verified worked example is `passenger_flows.csv` (20 stations, origin / destination / journeys),
+which currently lives at `../escape_rooms/rooms/networks/subway/_scratch/superseded/passenger_flows.csv`.

+**That path cannot be referenced from the book.** `escape_rooms/.gitignore` contains `**/_scratch/`, so the file is local-only and never reaches the published site.
+Students could not obtain it, and a cold render on any other machine would fail on it — the same class of failure as the ch.5 `pfas_data_private.csv` path already documented in `AGENTS.md`.

+**Fix before writing Part 2's code:** give the dataset a published home.
+The right one is almost certainly `../phylochemistry/sample_data/`, which is how every other dataset in this book reaches students — they arrive as objects via the phylochemistry `source()` (`wood_smoke`, `alaska_lake_data`, `hawaii_aquifers`), and that route also makes the data loadable in the WebR cells.
+Then write the chunks against it and **re-verify in R every number quoted in the stub** (busiest station ~40,000 journeys / +301%; removal leaves 2 components; critical station 19th of 20; removal 2→3 components; betweenness 8×) before deleting the stub warning.
+The same blocker applies to `tunnel_dust.csv` if the chemistry framing is ever wanted for Part 1.